data-integrations/google-drive/docs/GoogleSheets-batchsource.md

 **Column Names Row Number:** Number of the row to be treated as a header.
 Only shown when the 'Column Names Selection' field is set to 'Custom row as column names' header.

 **Number of Columns to Read:** Last column plugin will read as data.
 It will be ignored if the Column Names Row contains less number of columns.
+Set it to 0 to read all the columns in the sheet.

 **Number of Rows to Read:** Last row plugin will read as data.
+Set it to 0 to read all the rows in the sheet.

 **Read Buffer Size:** Number of rows the source reads with a single API request.
 Default value is 100.